-7.5 DATALOG - datalog options
+8.6 DATALOG - datalog options

-The PPA5xx/15xx can store and display measurements recorded at regular intervals over a time period.
+PPA3500 can store and display measurements recorded at regular intervals over a time period.
 Each data record consists of the elapsed time and up to four data values selected by ZOOM.
 The instrument can graph and display all four sets of measurements simultaneously.

 The actual interval between data points is governed by the measurement speed and the datalog interval.
-The PPA5xx/15xx stores the next available measurement after the datalog interval has elapsed: the actual elapsed time is attached to each datalog record, displayed with the data on the table or each graph, and returned with each record over the communications (RS232, USB, GPIB or LAN).
+PPA3500 stores the next available measurement after the datalog interval has elapsed: the actual elapsed time is attached to each datalog record, displayed with the data on the table or each graph, and returned with each record over the communications (RS232, USB, LAN, or GPIB).

 The data values may be stored to an external memory device (memory stick) as each value becomes available.
-In this mode, the data may be viewed in real time, as it is being acquired.
+In this mode, the data may be viewed in real-time, as it is being acquired.

-For high speed data acquisition, the datalog interval may be set to zero so that each measurement is stored.
+For high-speed data acquisition, the datalog interval may be set to zero so that each measurement is stored.
 The measurement interval is controlled with the 'speed' option in the ACQU menu.
-Using the 'window' option for speed allows for greater control of the measurement interval.
+Using the 'window' option for speed allows greater control of the measurement interval.
 In this mode, the display flashes 'DATALOG RUNNING' and only shows the acquisition time.
 The minimum datalog interval depends on the function but is typically 10ms.